 Car repair and maintenance is one of the monthly expenses that many of us forget to include in our budgets.
 Our cars need regular maintenance, which most of us are more than willing to pay for.
 However, some of us may feel reluctant to spend our monthly wage on servicing our cars, and this is fine as there are some auto repairs and maintenance jobs that you can do yourself at home.
 You can simply buy the parts online, grab some tools and with a little basic knowledge, many of your car repairs can be completed without the help of a mechanic.

 Here are some of our easy car repairs that you can handle at home:

-1. OIL CHANGE According to experts, you should change your oil every 3,000 miles, but it’s likely that you can get away with changing it every 5,000.
-Buy yoursef a good quality oil filter and the best oil that you can afford.
+According to experts, you should change your oil every 3,000 miles, but it’s likely that you can get away with changing it every 5,000.
+Buy yourself a good quality oil filter and the best oil that you can afford.
 Make sure that you’re comfortable safely handling a jack and remember, never change your oil when your engine is hot.

-5. SPARK PLUGS With spark plugs it’s wise to check them on your vehicle every 30,000-40,000 miles.
-When the time comes to changing your spark plugs, don’t rush as you need to install the replacements in a specific order.
+With spark plugs, it’s wise to check them on your vehicle every 30,000-40,000 miles.
+When the time comes to change your spark plugs, don’t rush as you need to install the replacements in a specific order.
 And remember, if you buy the right plugs, you won’t have to worry about any gapping the plugs as they’ll come pre-gapped.

-6. RADIATOR FLUSH In order for your car to work efficiently and effectively, your car’s radiator and cooling system needs to be clean.
+In order for your car to work efficiently and effectively, your car’s radiator and cooling system need to be clean.
 You should perform regular flushes on your car as radiators can build deposits, which can clog up the cooling system.
 Again, check that your engine is cool before removing the radiator cap.